 - A Postgraduate Certificate in Education

 - A Professional Graduate Diploma in Education

-Students can apply from 3 months before the end date of their course.
-PhD students can apply after studying towards their qualification for at least 12 months in the UK.
+Students can apply after they have completed their course.
+The UKVI will use the course end date on the CAS to determine the date of completion.
+PhD students can apply after studying towards their qualification for at least 24 months in the UK.